Current Fellows

 Dr. Faraaz Shah is an Assistant Professor of Medicine at UPMC.
 He has an NIH Mentored Patient-Oriented Research Award (K23) and studies the metabolic effects of nutritional support during sepsis.

-Division of PACCM
+Division of PACCSM

 Academic Offices